bejoyjon/Miscelleaneous_documentation/README.md

 #### Job description
 1. Building the bridge between business priorities and requirements and IT skills and organization.
-2. Manage the demand pipeline, and align with my Business unit's strategic goals based on business case.
-Add the resulting filtered out and prioritized changesto portfolio of projects for execution.
+2. Manage the tech demand pipeline, ensuring alignment with Business unit's strategic goals and strong business case, and implementing the resulting changes through project portfolio.
 3. Control internal and external resourcing, portfolio progress, costing, sourcing, vendor contracting and billing as well as allocations such as capex vs opex for the projects.
 4. Transform service quality by proactively identifying recurring and high value issues through analytics, and kickstarting remediation processes.
 5. Monitor other KPIs such as Service Delivery SLAs and ticketing automation.